 We found records related to Charles C. Ballard, but our interest lies not in bringing these lines to the present, but in pushing them back to their origins in Colonial Virginia.

 His pension application states with specificity that he was born 7 miles from Petersburg; this places the family in either Dinwiddie, Prince George or Chesterfield Counties.
 Dinwiddie is home to Bath Parish, where the rector was Devereaux Jarratt (1733-1801).
-The name Devereaux occurs in the family of William Ballard who had a son Devereaux; its believed the name came into the family from William’s marriage to Elizabeth Clopton, whose mother was Mary Jarratt of New Kent County.
+The name Devereaux occurs in the family of William Ballard of Halifax County, North Carolina (c.1710-1775) who named a son Devereaux; its believed the name came into the family from William’s marriage to Elizabeth Clopton, whose mother was Mary Jarratt of New Kent County.
 It is not clear what degree of relation exists between Devereaux Jarratt and Elizabeth Clopton, if any.

 The pension record also mentions his brother William, and residency in North Carolina in Edgecombe Count from c.
 1765 to 1777, when Nash County was cut from the county.
 What do the land records show?
 Most of these transactions are deeds; exceptions are noted.